What is polydactyly?

 - Surgical excision of extra bone and soft tissue with reconstruction of the skin

-Why come to the International Center for Limb Lengthening for treatment of polydactyly?
+Why choose the International Center for Limb Lengthening for treatment of polydactyly?

 Deformity correction can be a complex process.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 If a patient has extra toes, the International Center for Limb Lengthening’s foot and ankle surgeons offer our patients the most comprehensive treatment possible as our doctors approach these problems from both a podiatric and orthopedic perspective.
 With a collective experience of over thirty years of helping patients with lower leg, foot and ankle problems, the Foot and Ankle Service of the Rubin Institute is one of the leading treatment centers for foot and ankle conditions in the United States.
 Patients with extra fingers and/or toes benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with polydactyly achieve their best possible result.